YaleDHLab/lab-workshops/inpho-topic-explorer/readme.md

 ## Usage
 ![Workflow](http://inphodata.cogs.indiana.edu/img/workflow.png)

-1. Initialize the Topic Explorer on a file, folder of text files, or folder of folders:
+1. Initialize the Topic Explorer on a file, folder of text files, or folder of folders in order to generate a CONFIG file:

     ```
+    topicexplorer init insertPathToFiles
-    topicexplorer init PATH [CONFIG]
+    #for example: topicexplorer init Desktop/wikimedia_russian_texts/txt
     ```

     This will generate a configuration file called *CONFIG*.